TIPS ON ICE FISHING FOR TROUT

 Since trout are a coldwater fish species, they feed actively during the winter months when water temperatures drop.
-This means that trout are an ideal species to target on an ice fishing trip.
+That makes learning how to ice fish for trout an ideal activity for a winter fishing trip.

 Start out by assembling the gear you need to go ice fishing for trout.
 If you have a handy checklist of the basic tackle and gear to use, it can make your fishing trip preparations quick and easy.

-The fishing rods to use when learning how to ice fish for trout are shorter than a standard freshwater fishing rod, generally between 24 to 36 inches.
+The fishing rods to use when ice fishing for trout are shorter than a standard freshwater fishing rod, generally between 24 to 36 inches.
 The action of the rod can range from medium or medium-heavy action, depending on the trout species you are targeting.
 You can try a medium action rod for rainbow trout; however, a medium-heavy action rod would be better when learning how to ice fish for lake trout.

-You may want to choose an ice fishing reel with high line capacity if you are learning how to ice fish for lake trout because they are capable of long runs.
+You may want to choose a fishing reel with high line capacity if you are learning how to ice fish for lake trout because they are capable of long runs.
 If you are fishing for rainbow trout or brown trout, high line capacity isn't as important.

 When learning how to catch lake trout ice fishing, you can use 10 to 15-pound braided line and 6 to 8-pound fluorocarbon leader.
 Because braided fishing line has no stretch, it's a good choice for fishing in deeper water.

-If you plan to fish for rainbow or brown trout, 4 to 6-pound test monofilament line with 8 to 10-pound monofilament or fluorocarbon leader is generally sufficient.
+If you plan to fish for rainbow or brown trout, 4 to 6-pound test monofilament line with 8 to 10-pound monofilament or fluorocarbon leader will do in most cases.

 Selecting the best ice fishing lures for trout isn't hard.
-In most cases, you should choose lures and baits that are light and small.
+In most cases, you should choose bait and lures that are light and small.

 - Jigs: Jigs in the 1/64 to 1/8-ounce range (use the appropriate weight for the water depth and conditions) can be tipped with minnows or wax worms when targeting rainbow trout.
 Try tube jigs if you are focusing on lake trout.